Editor’s Note: Affected by the outages? Bookmark CNN’s lite site for text-only top stories.

 Just last month, PG&E announced it had reached an $11 billion settlement with insurance companies for claims stemming from the devastating 2017 and 2018 wildfires in Northern California.

 In June, the utility paid $1 billion in damages to local governments for blazes linked to its power lines, poles and other equipment.

-The company warned in February it could proactively cut power more often and to more customers during risky weather conditions as a means of preventing wildfires caused by high winds downing live power equipment.
+The company warned earlier this year it could proactively cut power more often during risky weather conditions as a means of preventing wildfires caused by high winds downing live power equipment.

-“I’m angry at PG&E,” Blair Roman, a PG&E customer who’s out of power in Mill Valley.
+“I’m angry at PG&E,” said Blair Roman, who’s out of power in Mill Valley.
 “Most of my friends are angry as well.”